Rechef-Team/Rechef-mobile/README.md

 2. **Open the project in Android Studio.**
 3. **Sync the project with Gradle files.**
 4. **Generate the google-services.json file**:
-   1. Go to the Firebase Console.
+- Go to the Firebase Console.
-   2. Click on Add project and follow the instructions to create a new project.
+- Click on Add project and follow the instructions to create a new project.
-   3. Once your project is created, click on Add app and select Android.
+- Once your project is created, click on Add app and select Android.
-   4. Register your app with your package name (e.g., com.bangkit.rechef).
+- Register your app with your package name (e.g., com.bangkit.rechef).
-   5.Download the google-services.json file provided and place it in the app directory of your project.
+- Download the google-services.json file provided and place it in the app directory of your project.

 5. **Build and run the project on an emulator or physical device.**

 ## Dependencies